ethanlaj/capture-the-feather/README.md

 1. Clone the repository
 1. Copy the `.env.example` file in the root directory to a new file called `.env`
 1. Fill in the `.env` file with the appropriate values.
+1. Run `docker-compose up -d db` in the root directory and wait for the database to start.
 1. Run `docker-compose up` in the root directory.
-This will start the database, backend, and frontend.
+This will start the backend, and frontend.
 1. Go to `http://localhost:3000` in your browser to view the frontend.
 1. Click on the `Register` button on the top right to create an account.
 The first account created will be an admin account.
 1. If you need to import challenges from another source, such as [here](https://github.com/csivitu/ctf-challenges/tree/master), see the README in the `importer` directory.